Carl Koppelman: Aundria Bowman

-On 11 March 1989, 14 year old Aundria Bowman, born Alexis Miranda Badger, disappeared from her adoptive family's home in Holland, Michigan, after accusing her adoptive father Dennis Bowman of molesting her.
+On 11 March 1989, 14-year-old Aundria Bowman, born Alexis Miranda Badger, disappeared from her adoptive family's home in Holland, Michigan, after accusing her adoptive father Dennis Bowman of molesting her.
 She was reported as missing by Dennis Bowman, who claimed she had run away.
-In 2009, Koppelman became aware of the case of Racine County Jane Doe, latter identified as Peggy Lynn Johnson.
+In 2009, Koppelman became aware of the case of Racine County Jane Doe, later identified as Peggy Lynn Johnson.
 Koppelman began to research the case, including looking through news articles and dedicated social media pages, as well as missing persons database.
 While looking through missing person listings on NamUs, Koppelman identified Aundria Bowman as a strong candidate for being Racine County Jane Doe.
 The theory was that Aundria had run away and been murdered years later, in 1999.
 Koppelman began to investigate Aundria's disappearance online, eventually coming across a Classmates.com page for Aundria that was still actively being maintained.
 Koppelman reached out to the owner of the page, who revealed herself to be Aundria's biological mother, Cathy Terkanian.
 Terkanian first heard of her daughter's disappearance in 2010, when she was asked to provide a DNA sample to compare to the Racine County Jane Doe (later identified as Peggy Johnson).
 Koppelman and Terkanian exchanged lengthy correspondence, forming a friendship as they investigated Aundria's disappearance, even after DNA from Terkanian ruled out Aundria as Racine County Jane Doe.
 Dennis Bowman, Aundria's adoptive father, emerged as the most viable suspect in her disappearance.
 Dennis Bowman had a preexisting criminal history, including sexual assault, at the time of Aundria's disappearance.
-Koppelman and Terkanian made 4 trips to Michigan to interview friends of Aundria and pressure law enforcement into investigating.
+Koppelman and Terkanian made four trips to Michigan to interview friends of Aundria and pressure law enforcement into investigating.
 When Dennis Bowman came into the police station to report Terkanian for harassment, police collected his DNA, and linked it to a murder committed in 1980.
 When Dennis Bowman was convicted of the murder of Kathleen Doyle, he confessed to the murder of his adoptive daughter.
 Aundria's body was recovered in February 2020 from beneath a concrete slab in Dennis Bowman's backyard.
 In 2021, Dennis Bowman was convicted of Aundria's murder.